klein2ms/klein2ms.github.io/README.md

 1. We treat others with kindness and dignity.
 2. We are adults capable of operating in an environment that affords autonomy and agency.
 3. I will not have all the answers.
 I do not expect you to have all the answers either.
-4. We hold each other accountable for our actions, own up to our mistake, and give each other grace and support when we make them.
+4. We hold each other accountable for our actions, own up to our mistakes, and give each other grace and support when we make them.

 ### Communication

 * Slack me when you need me

-*
+### Time